akhomy/alpine-php-fpm/README.md

 ### PHP-FPM
 PHP-7 FPM image based on Alpine Linux.
-There are Postfix, Crontab, Drush and Xdebug inside.
+There are Postfix, SSH, RSync, Crontab, Drush and Xdebug inside.
 Configured with Redis.

 ### Include own configs